MrYsLab/python_banyan/docs/example11.md

 # GPIO Control

-In this section we will look at a simple example illustrating GPIO control of a Raspberry Pi using Python Banyan.
+In this section, we will look at a simple example illustrating GPIO control of a Raspberry Pi using Python Banyan.

 The problem we will solve is this:

-When a user presses a mechanical push button, an LED will light up and a Banyan message will be published.
-The Banyan message contains the state change details of the push button - the GPIO pin number, the current state of the button and a time tick to indicate when the change occurred
+When a user presses a mechanical push button, an LED will light up, and a Banyan message will be published.
+The Banyan message contains the state change details of the push button - the GPIO pin number, the current state of the button, and a time tick to indicate when the change occurred.

- .
-When the user releases the pushbutton, the LED will be extinguished and another message will be published indicating the new state change.
+When the user releases the pushbutton, the LED will be extinguished, and another message will be published, indicating the new state change.

 For ease of use, all examples will use a Raspberry Pi Model 3 connected to a [Pibrella](http://pibrella.com/) hat.
 The Pibrella has a push button and several LEDs.
-This precludes us from have to wire individual components to the Raspberry Pi.
+This precludes us from having to wire individual components to the Raspberry Pi.

 For GPIO control, the [pigpio](http://abyz.me.uk/rpi/pigpio/) GPIO library will